gravitational/teleport/rfd/0050-join-methods.md

 ### Certificate Bot
-The Certificate Bot needs to get an initial certificate for the cluster which will be renable.
+The Certificate Bot needs to get an initial certificate for the cluster which will be renawable.
 It will either provide a token or use the new EC2 or IAM methods to get the initial certificate.
 This is very similar to a node joining a cluster, except that the obtained certificate will be renewable.